tapyu/c-and-cpp-lessons/README.md

 - `1193: lea    rax,[rbp-0x1c]`: Does exactly the same as the instruction `1184`.
 - `1197: mov    QWORD PTR [rbp-0x10],rax`: Does exactly the same as the instruction `118f`, but in the memory `[rbp-0x10]`.
 Note that `1193` and `1197` form our "high"-level `C` command `int &ri = i`.

+As you can see, pointers and the refereces are initialized in the same way.
+The difference between a pointer and a reference occurs after they are initialzied.
+The compiler manipulates them differently, applying severeal protections/restriction on the reference, which prevent us from things such as doing math with it.
+On the other hand, for some tasks, such restrictions enable us to use references in a more straightforward way when compared to pointers.
+For example, modifying a variable value by reference is much more straightforward when compared to the same solution via pointers.

 ---

 ## **Reference syntax**